PillPall/ansible-spotify-client/docs/Ansible_modules/spotify_auth_create_user_token.md

     redirect_uri: https://example.com/callback/
     scope: user-top-read,playlist-read-private

-# Get generated user authentication token with configuration file
+# Generate a new user authentication token with configuration file
 - name: Provide all configuration parameters via config file
   spotify_auth_create_user_token:
     username: spotify_user
     api_user_code: 987654321ZYXWVUTSR
     config_file: "{{ inventory_dir}}/user.yaml"

+#
-An example of how to get a user authenticaton token from Cache or a generated one:
+# A full example of how to get a user authenticaton token from Cache or a generate a new one:
+#
 # Get user authentication token
 - name: Provide all options for user authentication token
   spotify_auth: